The delayed NSW Local Government elections will be held on Saturday, 4 September 2021.

 - To make an appointment, please call the Kyogle Landfill Facility on (02) 66323 002 between 8am – 12pm, Monday to Friday

-- All Council caravan parks and camping grounds are closed except to accommodate:
+- All Council caravan parks and camping grounds are open.

 - All Council playgrounds have re-opened and can be used with caution*.